slatedocs/slate/source/includes/api/_shift.md

 ####subject

-If specified, only shifts with the matching subject will be selected.
+If specified, only shifts with the matching subject (subject or body of the shift) will be selected.
+Subject parameter works together with parameter 'match'

+####match

+String, defaults to 'any'.
+Works together with 'subject' parameter.
+Recogninzes three values: 'any', 'all' and 'exact'.
+If 'any' is specified, it will match if any word from 'subject' parameter appears in either 'subject' or in 'body' of the shift.
+If 'all' is specified, it will match if all words from 'subject' parameter appears in either 'subject' or all words appear in 'body' of the shift.
+If 'exact' is specified, it will match if there is an exact match with 'subject' parameter and 'subject' or exact match with 'body' of the shift.

 ####covering_member